brightcove/hot-shots/README.md

 1. Run "npm install"
 2. Add your changes in your fork as well as any new tests needed
 3. Run "npm test"
-4. Update the HEAD section in CHANGES.md with a description of what you have done
-5. Update README.md with any needed documentation
+4. Update README.md with any needed documentation
-6. Push your changes and create the PR
+5. Push your changes and create the PR

 When you've done all this we're happy to try to get this merged in right away.